 I have also started to acquire some newer games (Zombicide for example).
 Part of this change is due to the fact that my two boys (14 and 12) are wanting to play more and more

-I used to be a college professor and I taught courses associated with the life sciences at Metropolitan Community College, Penn Valley campus.
+I am a college professor and I taught courses associated with the life sciences at Metropolitan Community College, Penn Valley campus.
 I am now teaching for the Moberly Area Community College at their Hannibal campus.
 My formal training was as a plant/insect ecologist and I worked in the salt marshes around Tampa Bay in the early to mid '90's.
-I have been married for 21 years to a woman who supports my choice in hobbies and will even play a game of Scrabble on facebook.
+I was married for 22 years.

 Oh, I should also mention that I am a miniature painter and I am sharing that aspect of our hobby with my boys too.